 Meanwhile, according to the Association of Corporate Counsel, the median cost per lawyer hour is USD$131 per hour for midsize companies.
 According to ZipRecruiter, the average software engineer is paid USD$48 per hour.

 If an in-house option required 25 hours of lawyer time for planning, meetings, testing, and training, and 100 hours of development, that’s USD$8,075.
 (And that’s before any need to adjust or scale as your business and Legal Department grow.)

 In addition to the cost of your time, consider also the opportunity cost.
 Altman Weil reports that workloads are up for 76.7 percent of Legal Departments after COVID-19.
 Do you have the bandwidth to plan, advise, develop and test a custom application?

 We would add one consideration to Chieruzzi’s framework: risk management.
 (We’re lawyers, after all.)

 What if the software doesn't meet your needs?

 With a SaaS (Software as a Service) legal matter management platform, you can try out the product via a free pilot, or cancel your subscription at any time, or both.
 In contrast, if you, your legal team, and the IT Department have sunk hours upon hours into a custom application, you may be stuck with it – no matter how clunky the end result.

-If you are considering new LegalTech, it is critical to know the terrain.
+If you are considering new legal technology, it's critical to know the terrain.
 Our e-book, Modern Matter Management, is a field guide that provides an overview of key features, a checklist for scouting options, a calculator to evaluate ROI, and sample project implementation plans.
-Download it today.
+Download it now to get started.